-The Green movement is catching on in many pockets of the world.
+The green movement is catching on in many pockets of the world.
 This is especially true in the construction industry.
 Today's buzz words, which include global warming and zero emissions, are causing everyday people (not just celebrities) to look for ways to reduce their carbon footprint.
-Purchasing property that is environmentally responsible is a good investment for those who are concerned about their own health and the well-being of the earth.
+Purchasing environmentally-friendly property is a good investment for those who are concerned about their own health and the well-being of the earth.
 Based on this trend, entire districts, known as eco-communities, are being designed with green initiatives in mind.
-Dockside Green in Victoria, BC is one of these communities.
-Its goal is to become the world's first zero emissions neighbourhood.
+Dockside Green in Victoria, British Columbia, Canada is one of these communities.
+Its goal is to become the world's first zero-emissions neighbourhood.

 Builders of Dockside Green have the environment in mind with every choice they make.
 They ensure proper ventilation, and guarantee residents 100% fresh indoor air.
 Interior and exterior building materials, such as paints and wood, are natural and non-toxic.
 Eco-conscious builders use bamboo wherever possible because it is durable and does not require pesticides to grow.

 Energy efficiency is one of the top priorities in eco-communities, such as Dockside Green.
 Not only do energy-efficient appliances and light fixtures reduce the environmental impact of heating and hot water, they also save residents and business owners money.
 Dockside Green claims that home owners will use 55% less energy than average residents in Canada.
 Though they are sharing space by investing in condo-style living, residents will have individual utility metres.
 Studies show that people use approximately 20% less energy when they are billed for exactly what they use.
 In addition, water is treated at Dockside Green and reused on site for flushing toilets.